 Conduct Pilot Tests

-It's a good idea to check the new tech on a small test population to see how your people respond to and adapt to it.
+It's good to check the new tech on a small test population to see how your people respond to and adapt to it.
 For example, introduce transformative technologies like chatbots to one sales team or a few product support staff.

-Running pilot tests is a great way to work out the glitches, bugs.
+Running pilot tests is a great way to work out the glitches, and bugs.
 More importantly, it helps you see the impact of your digital transformation strategy on your culture and overall business.

 Ask For Feedback